 In our CSU, we divide Manhattan into five geographic areas, and assign a senior prosecutor to each area to work with local residents to analyze trends and solve problems.
 These prosecutors partner with investigators, community liaisons, and intelligence analysts to identify opportunities to reduce and prevent crime by improving the timely and accurate sharing of criminal intelligence gathered not only by our Office, but from other law enforcement agencies as well.

 We host regular symposiums on Intelligence-Driven Prosecution for prosecutors who are interested in learning more about these crime-fighting strategies.
-Since CSU’s inception, 20 jurisdictions throughout the nation have worked with us to replicate our approach, with new “Crime Strategies Units” established in: Albuquerque, NM; Annapolis, MD; Baltimore, MD; Baton Rouge, LA; Boston, MA; The Bronx; Brooklyn; Chicago, IL; Cleveland, OH; Delaware; Jersey City, NJ; Philadelphia, PA; Phoenix, AZ; Rockford, IL; Seattle, WA; San Francisco, CA; Santa Clara, CA; Louis, MN; Staten Island; and Tucson, AZ.
+Since CSU’s inception, at least 20 jurisdictions throughout the nation have worked with us to replicate our approach, with new “Crime Strategies Units” established in: Albuquerque, NM; Annapolis, MD; Baltimore, MD; Baton Rouge, LA; Boston, MA; The Bronx; Brooklyn; Chicago, IL; Cleveland, OH; Delaware; Jersey City, NJ; Philadelphia, PA; Phoenix, AZ; Rockford, IL; Seattle, WA; San Francisco, CA; Santa Clara, CA; Louis, MN; Staten Island; and Tucson, AZ.